tsmada/react-tabular-dashboard/README.md

 ### What is this repository for? ###

 * This is a prototype es6/reactjs user interface dashboard.
-Live demo can be seen @ [http://woodlandcapital.org:3000](Link URL)
+Live demo can be seen @ [DEMO](http://woodlandcapital.org:3000)

 * Version 1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)